Every Treasury Bond has terms and conditions stipulated in the bond prospectus. This document 👇🏾:

 - Tax-exempt – interest from infrastructure bonds is exempted from withholding tax.

-- You can access a loan facility from commercial loans by using the bond as collateral.
+- You can access a loan facility from commercial banks by using the bond as collateral.

 If you have more questions, leave them in the comments section!